-Note for your consideration for requests 5-9
+Note for your consideration for requests 4-7

-Before conducting the tests requested above under points 8. and 9., you shall consult the ECHA Guidance on information requirements and chemical safety assessment (version 4.0, June 2017), Chapter R7b, Section R.7.8.5 to determine the necessity to conduct the long-term toxicity testing on aquatic invertebrates and on fish.
+Before conducting the tests requested above under points 5. and 6., you shall consult the ECHA Guidance on information requirements and chemical safety assessment (version 4.0, June 2017), Chapter R7b, Section R.7.8.5 to determine the necessity to conduct the long-term toxicity testing on aquatic invertebrates and on fish.

-Concerning the order of studies to be conducted, you may first complete the requirements on short-term aquatic studies requested under points 5. to 7. in this decision, as well as on ready biodegradability requested under point 10. in this decision, and subsequently update the CSA according to Annex I of the REACH Regulation.
+Concerning the order of studies to be conducted, you may first complete the requirements on short-term aquatic toxicity studies requested under points 4. and 7. in this decision, and subsequently update the CSA according to Annex I of the REACH Regulation.
+When updating your CSA, you need to consider which data to use as the starting point for PNEC derivation as given in Annex I, Sections 3.3.1. and 6.

-If you come to the conclusion that no further investigation of chronic effects on aquatic organisms is required, you shall update your technical dossier by clearly stating the reasons for adapting the standard information requirement of Annex IX, 9.1.5 and 9.1.6. taking into account the new data generated by the short-term aquatic studies requested by the present decision and exposure assessment and risk characterisation.
+If you come to the conclusion that no further investigation of chronic effects on aquatic organisms is required, you shall update your technical dossier by clearly stating the reasons for adapting the standard information requirement of Annex IX, 9.1.5 and 9.1.6. taking into account the new data generated by the short term toxicity study on fish requested by the present decision and exposure assessment and risk characterisation.

-On the other hand, if after the update of the CSA you come to the conclusion that the longterm toxicity tests are still required to refine the risk assessment, you should further consider the Integrated Testing Strategy (ITS) for aquatic toxicity as described in ECHA Guidance on information requirements and chemical safety assessment (version 4.0, June 2017), Chapter R7b (Section R.7.8.5., including Figure R.7.8-4).
+On the other hand, if after the update of the CSA you come to the conclusion that the long-term toxicity tests are still required to refine the risk assessment, you should further consider the Integrated Testing Strategy (ITS) for aquatic toxicity as described in ECHA Guidance on information requirements and chemical safety assessment (version 4.0, June 2017), Chapter R7b (Section R.7.8.5., including Figure R.7.8-4).
 According to the ITS, if based on acute aquatic toxicity data neither fish nor invertebrates are shown to be substantially less sensitive than other trophic levels (i.e. fish, invertebrates, algae), long-term studies may be required on both fish and invertebrates.
 In such case, according to the ITS, the long-term Daphnia study is to be conducted first.
 If based on the results of the long-term Daphnia study and the application of a relevant assessment factor, no risks are observed (PEC/PNEC<1), no long-term fish testing may need to be conducted.
 However, if a risk is indicated, the long-term fish study needs to be conducted.